-Temperature recording and monitoring must be such that the requirements for the product temperature (\Rightarrow 5.1.8 [K.O.]
+Temperature recording and monitoring must be such that the requirements for the product temperature ( $\Rightarrow$ 5.1.8 [K.O.]
 Product temperature) are met.
 The product with the lowest temperature level determines the temperature for the entire storage room.

 The temperatures of all cooling equipment must be registered and documented.
-Furthermore, a procedure to be followed in the case of a technical fault must be laid down and known to the employees.
+Furthermore, a procedure in the event of a technical defect must be, documented and known.